hoanganh1999/Tutorital.md/CodingTutorial2.md

 ## 2. The coding part
 ### Note since this tutorial is all about 2d Enemy Follow AI, so I am just going to talk brieftly about the Player's movement Script.
 - first add a Rigidbody 2D to the player then change the Body Type of the Rigidbody 2D from dynamic to kinematic.
-- Add the 'PlayerController' to the player then change the speed of the player to 10
+- Add the 'PlayerController' scipt to the player then change the speed of the player to 10

 using System.Collections;